Web Analytics Made Easy - Statcounter

 Emergency Bullet Point If your pet has open wounds, hold a clean cloth against the wound to protect it and to stop any bleeding.
 Please come directly to our hospital for care.

-Emergency Bullet Point Cats and small pets are safest when presented in a carrier or box.
+Emergency Bullet Point Cats, birds, rabbits, guinea pigs, and reptiles are safest when presented in a carrier or box.

 Emergency Bullet Point If your pet has had a serious injury, they might bite or scratch – Please BE CAREFUL